 How do you deposit a check at an ATM?

-You can deposit a check at an ATM by going to a machine that will accept your deposit — your bank may stipulate which ones are acceptable.
-Insert your debit card and enter the correct PIN number, then follow the prompts to deposit your check.
+You can deposit a check at an ATM by going to a machine that will accept your deposit — your bank may stipulate which ATMs are in your bank’s network.
+Insert your debit card and enter the PIN number.
+Choose “deposit” from the menu, then insert the endorsed check into the machine.
+Confirm the transaction and the amount, and the machine should give you a receipt of the transaction for your records.

 Photo credit: iStock/AndreyPopov